-Anyone with information about this case is asked to contact Lee County Domestic Animal Services by calling 239-533-7387, ext.
-2 or Southwest Florida Crime Stoppers at 1-800-780-TIPS.
-Lee County Domestic Animal Services accepts anonymous information.
+Anyone with information about this case is asked to contact Jessamine County Animal Care and Control by calling 859-881-0821.
+The Jessamine County Animal Care and Control accepts anonymous complaints.

 As summer heats up, it’s tempting to bring your pet with you on car rides around town.
 Sadly, many people believe that cracking a window is enough to keep their dogs cool in the car while they make a quick pit stop—but they couldn’t be more wrong.
 When it’s 80 degrees outside, your car will be a staggering 114 degrees in less than 30 minutes.

-Worse still, dog can’t cool themselves down as easily as people, and once they overheat, they can suffer extensive organ damage or die.
+Worse still, dogs can’t cool themselves down as easily as people, and once they overheat, they can suffer extensive organ damage or die.
 That’s why leaving an animal alone in a car is more than just a bad idea, it’s a form of animal cruelty.
 And since the ASPCA can’t be everywhere at all times, we need YOU to be our eyes and ears on the ground.
 That’s why we’ve created a hot weather safety infographic that you can share with friends and family on your social media networks, alerting others to the dangers of leaving pets in hot cars.

 Immediately call animal control or 911 if you see an animal trapped in a hot car.
 Local law officials have the ability to enter the vehicle and rescue the pet.